ohrite/circuit-breakers-2024/presentation.md

 How will all members of the co-op have representation?

 <!--
-So now it's time to practice some democracy and act as a board.
+Our goal today is that everyone here should be able to go online, start an LLC, and organize it as a co-op.
+Not that you would, or that you'd know what decisions you need to make, but that you could.

+Let's get you practiced up as a board.

 I've provided some decision matrix sheets for each group, along with three sample decisions for you to make.
-You don't have to choose those.
+You have 15 minutes to discuss.

 After you're done, we'll go around to each group and ask for a presentation.
 -->